Tendrid/magearmor/index.md

 This command will create a town for you, but it will not claim any spaces.
 Its simply where you get started

 `/towns-name <town name>`
 All towns start with the name "Village".
-To rename your town, use `\towns-name My New Name`, which would rename your town to "My New Name".
+To rename your town, use `/towns-name My New Name`, which would rename your town to "My New Name".
 You can do this as often as you'd like.

 `/towns-claim`
 When you use this command, it will immediately claim the chunk in which you are standing.
 If the chunk is not adjacent to a chunk already claimed, you will see an error message, and the chunk will not be claimed.